 If you’ve been shopping for camps, you have probably seen a wide price range.
 Some specialty camps, such as programming or horseback riding, are priced higher because the equipment or instructors are more costly.
 A science camp or coding camp is usually higher in price, but they are constantly updating their curriculum to include the latest technology changes.

 While you may want to splurge on a few specialty camps, recreational sports and day camps can cost a lot less.
 Camps held at the local park or school soccer field don’t have as much expenses to cover.
 For example, a week of soccer camp is typically one of the lower priced options during the summer at less than 50% the average camp cost.

 Sending kids to camp for a day or two at a time can be a great way to break up the monotony of summer, or to supplement your other child care arrangements.
 Kids still get to experience all the fun of camp, but you’re only paying for the days you need.
-Steve & Kate’s Camp is one example of a camp that offers this type of flexibility — and your child can drop in for one day at a time without any advance registration.
-Most other one-day sessions do require advance registration.
+ActivityHero makes it easy to find camps that offer single-day sessions.
 (And if it’s a very popular camp, we recommend registering as early as you can to make sure you secure your spot.)

 Many camps offer a referral bonus when you invite a friend to camp.
-On ActivityHero, you can earn $36 by inviting three friends, and your friends save money too!
+On ActivityHero, you can earn $15 for each friend referred, and your friends save money on summer camp too!